 It is more or less designed around balanced flight as well as stable shots, even when on the move.
 Not really a fast speedy drone.

 When it comes to durability, the Phantom 2 is a rather sturdy drone.
 The bulky body provides a good layer of insulation against the elements, and the propeller blades are flexible, allowing the drone to handle rough winds and unstable flying conditions.
+You can actually find out much more about this model in our DJI Phantom 2 Vision Plus review.

 The Inspire 1, however, takes a rather new approach to the drone body design.
 First off, the body is rather simplistic, relying on a small but encompassing body to shield the internals from the elements.
 The drone is very light, being made out of predominantly carbon fiber, which also gives it a lot of resistance to crashes and impacts.